-Update the state-of-the-art for predicting the behaviour of bottom founded or stationary floating structures including moored and dynamically positioned ships emphasising developments since the 2011 ITTC Conference.
-The committee report should include sections on:

-- a. the potential impact of new technological developments on the ITTC. - b. new experimental techniques, extrapolation methods, - c. new benchmark data, - d. the practical applications of computational methods to prediction and scaling. - e. the need for R&D for improving methods of model experiments, numerical modelling and fullscale measurements. - 2.
+- 1. Update the state-of-the-art for predicting the behaviour of bottom founded or stationary floating structures including moored and dynamically positioned ships emphasising developments since the 2011 ITTC Conference.
+The committee report should include sections on: - a. the potential impact of new technological developments on the ITTC. - b. new experimental techniques, extrapolation methods, - c. new benchmark data, - d. the practical applications of computational methods to prediction and scaling. - e. the need for R&D for improving methods of model experiments, numerical modelling and full-scale measurements. - 2.
 Review ITTC Recommended Procedures relevant to ocean engineering and - a.
 Identify any requirements for changes in the light of current practice, and, if approved by the Advisory Council, update them. - b.
 Identify the need for new procedures and outline the purpose and content of these. - 3.
-Complete the VIV and VIM guideline and benchmark study initiated by the Specialist Committee in Vortex Induced Vibrations of the 26th ITTC. - 4.
-Complete and report on the wave runup benchmark study for a single cylinder. - 5.
-Carry out a wave run-up benchmark study for cases of four columns using the experimental data from Marintek. - 6.
+Complete the VIV and VIM guideline and benchmark study initiated by the Specialist Committee in Vortex Induced Vibrations of the 26th ITTC.
+The report on the benchmark test shall include clear definition of all test parameters. - 4.
+Complete and report on the wave runup benchmark study for a single cylinder.

+- 5. Carry out a wave run-up benchmark study for cases of four columns using the experimental data from Marintek. - 6.
 Investigate and report on thrusterthruster interaction, ventilation and their scaling for DP systems. - 7.
-Investigate and report on physical and numerical modeling of vessels in sideby-side operations with an emphasis on wave elevation in the gap.

-- 8. Investigate and report on motions of large ships and floating structures in shallow water. - Jointly organize and participate in the joint ISSC/ITTC workshop on uncertainty in measurement and prediction of wave loads and responses.
+Investigate and report on physical and numerical modeling of vessels in side-by-side operations with an emphasis on wave elevation in the gap. - 8.
+Investigate and report on motions of large ships and floating structures in shallow water. - 9.
+Jointly organize and participate in the joint ISSC/ITTC workshop on uncertainty in measurement and prediction of wave loads and responses.